jeroenvanmaanen/archetype-nix-haskell-grpc/README.md

-# Archetype of a Haskell project built with Nix
+# Archetype of a Haskell project that makes gRPC connections built with Nix

 I mostly followed [Getting Started Haskell Project with Nix](https://maybevoid.com/posts/2019-01-27-getting-started-haskell-nix.html) by _Soares Chen_.
 Any flaws are of course my own.